-I. Introduction To The Concept Of Standard Deviation
+I. Introduction to the Concept of Standard Deviation

 II.
-The Binomial Standard Deviation Formula
+Binomial Standard Deviation Formula

 III.
-The Statistical Standard Deviation
+Statistical Standard Deviation

 • There is formulae to calculate the statistics standard deviation directly

-1. Introduction to the concept of standard deviation
+1. Introduction to the Concept of Standard Deviation

-It started in the American culture with "Computers for Dummies".
+It started in the American culture with "Computers for Dummies" in the 1980s.
 I strongly resisted the concept in the very beginning.
 Then, I realized we all are dummies in most fields of knowledge.
 If Socrates was right in one and only one thing, it's his assertion "I know that I know nothing."
 I was a dummy in the field of statistics and standard deviation.
 Life made me acquire knowledge to handle frequent problems that can be only be solved by knowing, beyond dummy-ness, the deviation in its standard mathematical expression.

 So, you, the educated ones in standard deviation, don't curse me for moments that look like a 'standard deviation for dummies' treatment of the topic.
 Matter of fact, you'll feel like you were a dummy as well, as far as the evaluation of the standard deviation was concerned.
 You didn't know that before reading this material.
 It took me years of gambling experiences to come to a clear mathematical evaluation of the standard deviation.
 The standard deviation of an event (materialized in a data series) is desirable to be under 3 times the median of the series.